CoursesAdvanced secrets managementThe secrets threat model & secret-zero

 .env, shell history, IDE cache

 The secrets manager guards one box.
-The program is to make sure the secret never rests in any of the others.
+The whole program is making sure the secret never rests in any of the others.

 Sprawl, standing privilege, and blast radius

-Three properties predict how bad a leak will be.
-Sprawl is the number of independent copies of a secret — every copy is an attack surface and a thing you must find and rotate.
-Standing privilege is how long a credential stays valid and how much it can do while nobody is using it; a database password that is valid for a year and grants full access has enormous standing privilege.
-Blast radius is what one compromised secret unlocks — a scoped, read-only, one-database credential has a small radius; a shared "app" password reused across services has a huge one.
+Three things decide how bad a leak turns out to be.
+Sprawl is the count of independent copies.
+Every copy is another door, and another thing you have to find on rotation day.
+Standing privilege is how long a credential stays valid and how much it can do while nobody is using it, the way a spare key under the doormat works at 3am whether or not you are home.
+A database password that is valid for a year and grants full access carries enormous standing privilege.
+Blast radius is what one stolen secret opens.
+A read-only credential scoped to a single database has a small radius.
+A shared "app" password reused across six services has a huge one.

-Every secrets system has a chicken-and-egg problem at the very start: to fetch secrets, a workload must first authenticate to the secrets manager — but authenticating requires a credential, which is itself a secret.
-That first credential is "secret-zero."
-If you solve it by shipping a static token in an environment variable or a Kubernetes Secret, you have not removed the problem, you have just renamed it: that token now has the standing privilege to read everything, and it lives in exactly the places this lesson is about.
+Most offices keep spare keys in a cupboard, and that cupboard has a lock of its own.
+So where does the cupboard key go?
+Every secrets system hits the same question at the very start.
+A workload has to authenticate to the secrets manager before it can fetch anything, and authenticating needs a credential, which is itself a secret.
+That first credential is secret-zero.
+Ship it as a static token in an environment variable or a Kubernetes Secret and you have solved nothing.
+You have renamed the problem.
+That token now carries the standing privilege to read everything, and it lives in exactly the leaky spots the diagram above lists: environment variables, mounted files, and etcd.

 Bad vs good secret-zero